egel-lang/egel/README.md

 =================

-Egel is an untyped concurrent functional scripting language based on eager combinator rewriting with a concise but remarkably powerful syntax
+Egel is an untyped concurrent functional scripting language based on eager combinator rewriting with a concise but remarkably powerful syntax.

 Installation
 ------------